The arc of all media

 We can see how the conception of an omnipotent, omnipresent and invisible God is coeval with it.
 We can understand why a powerful leader would want to expel or eradicate those who possess this potent new tech, especially of they were slaves: there’s lots of them and they have an ax to grind with Pharaoh’s rule.
 We can understand why slaves attribute to it mythologies of redemption, revelation, and revolution.
 That it coincides with the best evidence we have for the actual historic origins of this new technology of the alphabet lends force to the argument.

-Today, in 2016, I believe we stand on the verge of yet another such breakthrough, with new advances in the ongoing computer-cybernetic revolution.
+Today, I believe we stand on the verge of yet another such breakthrough, with new advances in the ongoing computer-cybernetic revolution.
 We are rapidly taking steps towards the realization of mind-to-mind communication enabled by brain-to computer-to-brain technology.
 This journey to “Technologically-Mediated Telepathy” is latent in all the prior communications revolutions.
 From the time millions of years ago when early hominids started grunting symbols, or 50,000 years ago when we started painting on cave walls, through writing and computers, we were already on the road to telepathy.
 After all, what are all media, what are all communications, all arts, all expressions, if not an attempt to trade subjectivities, to get what’s in my mind into yours faster, more faithfully, more sensationally, and to fulfill that universal human urge for intimacy and recognition?